-Learn how to make delicious and easy homemade teriyaki sauce with this authentic Japanese method.
-Only 4 ingredients needed!
-Sweet, savory and versatile, it will be your go-to sauce for chicken, salmon, tofu, pork, or even meatballs!
+Learn how to make delicious and easy homemade Teriyaki Sauce the authentic Japanese way.
+You only need four ingredients!
+Sweet, savory, and versatile, it will be your go-to sauce for chicken, salmon, tofu, pork, and even meatballs.

 Gather all the ingredients.
-See Notes for half portion ingredients or substitute info on sake and mirin.
+See Notes for half-portion ingredients and substitutions for sake and mirin.

-Bring the mixture to a boil and continuously stir the sauce until sugar is dissolved.
+Bring the mixture to a boil over medium heat and continuously stir the sauce until the sugar is dissolved.
 Once boiling, lower the heat to medium low.
-Cook on simmer for 10–15 minutes or until the sauce is thicken.
+Simmer for 10–15 minutes or until the sauce is thickened.

-Teriyaki Salmon: Season the salmon with salt and freshly ground black pepper.
+Teriyaki Salmon: Season salmon fillets with salt and freshly ground black pepper.
 Lightly coat the salmon with all-purpose flour.
-Heat the cooking oil or butter in the frying pan and cook the salmon one side for 3 minutes.
-Once nicely brown, flip the salmon.
-Add 1 Tbsp sake and cover to cook for 3 minutes.
-Remove the lid and pour the Teriyaki Sauce.
-Spoon the sauce over the salmon to coat well.
+Heat a frying pan over medium heat, then add cooking oil or butter.
+Add the salmon to the pan and cook it on one side for 3 minutes.
+Once nicely browned, flip the salmon.
+Add 1 Tbsp sake and cover to cook for another 3 minutes.
+Remove the lid and spoon the Teriyaki Sauce over the salmon to coat well.

-Teriyaki Chicken: Season the skin-on chicken thigh (or chicken breast if you prefer) with salt and freshly ground black pepper.
+Teriyaki Chicken: Season boneless, skin-on chicken thighs (or chicken breast, if you prefer) with salt and freshly ground black pepper.
 Lightly coat the chicken with all-purpose flour.
-Heat the cooking oil or butter in the frying pan and cook the chicken one side.
-Flip and cover to cook until it's cooked through.
-Wipe off the frying pan with paper towel.
-Pour the Teriyaki Sauce and coat the chicken well with the sauce.
+Heat a frying pan over medium heat, then add cooking oil or butter.
+Add the chicken to the pan, skin side down, and cook until browned.
+Flip the chicken and cover the pan until the chicken is cooked through.
+Wipe off the oil from the frying pan with a paper towel.
+Spoon the Teriyaki Sauce over the chicken to coat well.

-Teriyaki Tofu: Drain the firm tofu well (pressing it or microwaving it for 1 minute).
-Cut the tofu into smaller pieces (slabs) and lightly coat them with all-purpose flour.
-Heat the cooking oil in the frying pan and cook the tofu on both sides.
-Pour the Teriyaki Sauce and coat with the tofu.
+Teriyaki Tofu: Drain well a block of firm tofu (pressing it or microwaving it for 1 minute).
+Cut the tofu into steaks (slabs) and lightly coat them with all-purpose flour.
+Heat a frying pan over medium heat, then add cooking oil.
+Add the tofu steaks and cook on both sides until golden brown.
+Spoon the Teriyaki Sauce over the tofu steaks to coat well.

-You can also pour additional Teriyaki Sauce on the finish dish.
+You can also pour additional Teriyaki Sauce onto the finished dish.